Health Care Guide Information

 Types of lymphoma:

-Lymphoma has following two types.
+Lymphoma has the following two types.zx

 Hodgkin’s Lymphoma (HL):

-Hodgkin’s lymphoma is a type of lymphoma in which the cancerous cells contain Reed Sternberg cells.
-Reed Sternberg cells are abnormally large lymphocytes containing two nuclei.
-Furthermore, this type of lymphoma occurs mostly in young people.
-And it is an aggressive form.
+Hodgkin’s lymphoma is a type of lymphoma in which the cancerous cells contain Reed-Sternberg cells.
+Reed-Sternberg cells are abnormally large lymphocytes containing two nuclei.
+This characteristic of the lymphocytes differentiates the lymphoma from other lymphocytes.

 Non-Hodgkin’s Lymphoma (NHL):